Article by John Miller

 How is Groin Strain Diagnosed?

-MRI and ultrasound investigations can be useful to specifically identify the location and extent of groin injury.
+MRI and ultrasound investigations can be used to specifically identify the location and extent of a groin injury.

 Depending on their severity, groin strains are graded 1, 2, or 3.

 A partial rupture of the adductor muscles will often lead to inflammation of the groin or a tendinopathy after the initial rupture has healed.